adversary-org/twython-tools/README.rst

 installed by Twython by default.

 To use the scripts which post images to Twitter requires additional software not included in this project.
-In particular wkhtmlto image, which is a component of `wkhtmltopdf
+In particular wkhtmltoimage, which is a component of `wkhtmltopdf
 <https://github.com/wkhtmltopdf/wkhtmltopdf>`__.
 Some people might
 prefer to use ImageMagick or something else instead.
 To convert text